Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs

 \subsubsection{Hop-wise Representation Enhancement}

 Despite the improvements in feature imputation for attribute-missing nodes achieved by DCFP and HNAI, the features of attribute-complete nodes remain static.
-Moreover, effective graph clustering often depends on aggregating multi-hop neighborhood information beyond a intrinsic features.
+Moreover, effective graph clustering often depends on aggregating multi-hop neighborhood information beyond intrinsic features.

-To address this, we propose Hop-wise Representation Enhancement (HRE), which captures multi-scale context by progressively performing message passing (MP) and concatenating features from multiple hops.
-At the $k$-th hop, node features are updated as:

-where $\hat{\mathbf{A}}$ is the normalized adjacency matrix.
-After $K$ hops, the final representation is formed by concatenating the features from all hops:
+To address this, we propose Hop-wise Representation Enhancement (HRE), which captures multi-scale context by progressively performing MP and concatenating features from multiple hops.
+The final representation is formed by concatenating the features from all hops:

 This formulation ensures that each node representation $\mathbf{s}_i \in \mathbb{R}^{(K+1)d}$ encodes hierarchical neighborhood information for downstream clustering.